hdShang/arxiv-daily/docs/eess-SY/2025-09-01/papers/250901199v1-indusgcc-a-data-benchmark-and-evaluation-framework-for-gui-based-gen.md

 ---
 layout: default
-title: IndusGCC: A Data Benchmark and Evaluation Framework for GUI-Based General Computer Control in Industrial Automation
+title: "IndusGCC: A Data Benchmark and Evaluation Framework for GUI-Based General Computer Control in Industrial Automation"
 ---

 # IndusGCC: A Data Benchmark and Evaluation Framework for GUI-Based General Computer Control in Industrial Automation